flegaspi700/GDA_Case_Study/Bike Share/Case Study Roadmap - Ask.md

     Business tasks:
         - Determine how do annual members and casual riders use Cyclistic bikes differently.
-        - Determine reasons why would casual riders buy Cyclistic annual memberships.
-        - Determine how can Cyclistic use digital media to influence casual riders to become members.

     Key Stakeholders:
         - Lily Moreno